What can I say that was not said before,

 Still worse, I learn that you are ripe with child,

-Yes, heavy with misfortune’s bastard now,
+Yes, heavy with disaster’s bastard now,

 And here returned with but a strumpet’s smile